Tektronix TDS694C 4x10 GS/s Digital Scope

 Off-axis TeO2 cell for the visible; 50-110MHz operating frequency, 340 resolvable spots@633nm

-Like the EFLD-340, but with a smaller crystal, giving 250 resolvable spots.
+Like the EFLD-340, but with a smaller crystal, giving 250 resolvable spots and faster response.
 Both in excellent shape; about 150 kHz modulation bandwidth

 200MHz centre frequency, 10MHz analog modulation bandwidth.